 In addition to private practice, Gary has served as law clerk to the Honorable Walter E. Black Jr., US District Court for the District of Maryland and a senior trial attorney with the ITC’s Office of Unfair Import Investigations.

-With respect to John’s appellate practice, he litigates regularly in the US Court of Appeals for the Federal Circuit, including briefing, oral argument, and complex motion practice.
-He has held substantial roles in over 20 Federal Circuit appeals, including arguing one of the first pharmaceutical-related IPR appeals.
-John is active in the Federal Circuit community, currently serving as a Vice Chair of the Federal Circuit Bar Association’s Bench & Bar Planning Committee.
-He has previously held leadership roles on the FCBA’s Patent Litigation, Legislation, and Rules Committees.
+John also maintains an active appellate practice and litigates regularly in the US Court of Appeals for the Federal Circuit.
+He has held substantial roles in 25 Federal Circuit appeals, including arguing one of the first pharmaceutical-related IPR appeals.
+John is active in the Federal Circuit community, currently serving as a Vice Chair of the FCBA's Bench & Bar Planning Committee.
 Prior to private practice, he served as a Federal Circuit law clerk for the Honorable Alan D. Lourie.

 Joseph Lavelle is an experienced patent lawyer, focusing primarily on the preparation and trial of patent infringement cases.